lessthanzero/Formr/README.md

 ## Shortcuts

 To even out proportions press `ctrl+alt+e`.
+To use custom proportion via layer name press `ctrl+alt+shift+e`.

 For other options, as for now, please use plugin menu.

 ## Screenshot